1 General concepts

 Basicly the same as load project, but all entities like key frames, animations and scenes are added to the current project.

 Export the project for use with the pin2dmd controller.
 This action requires a license (see licensing).
 When exporting one or two files are created, that have to be copied on the devices micro sd card.

 The *.pal file contains palettes, mask and key frames definitions.
-When you create replacement scenes a *.fsq file is created which holds all the replacement scenes.
+When you create colorized scenes a *.fsq file is created which holds all the scene data.
 Please don´t share your project if you use copyrighted content for your personal colorization.

 Remember: in order to get recognized by the device both files need to be named: pin2dmd.pal and pin2dmd.fsq respectively.

-There is also the alternative to direcly upload to the sd card of the device, if the computer running the editor is connected via usb with the pin2dmd comtroller.
+There is also the alternative to directly upload to the sd card of the device, if the computer running the editor is connected via usb with the pin2dmd controller.

 2.2.1 Undo / Redo

-Just the usual unde / redo functionality, but for the editor this only effects drawing in replacement scenes.
+Just the usual undo / redo functionality, but for the editor this only effects drawing in replacement scenes.
 Same can be achieved with buttons on the main window.

 2.3.1 Load Animation

-Loads all kind of ainmations to work with.
+Loads all kind of animations to work with.
 Animations are added to the current project and will appear in the animations list.
 About animations formats see chapter animations.